On the Inequalities of Projected Volumes and the Constructible Region: Introduction

 \subsection{Our Results}

-Except the results mentioned above, very little is known about $\Con$ and the main goal of this paper is to deepen our understanding about its structure.
-First, we propose a new class of natural inequalities, called nonuniform-cover inequalities, which generalize the BT uniform-cover inequalities.
-We need a few notations first.
+Besides the results mentioned above, very little is known about $\Con$ and the main goal of this paper is to deepen our understanding about its structure.
+We first propose a new class of inequalities, called nonuniform-cover inequalities, which generalizes the BT uniform-cover inequalities.
+The following notations are used (throughout the paper) to define nonuniform-cover inequalities.